 where $X_{n} = \{n_{c} \,|\, (n,n_{c}) \in E \}$ is the set of all children nodes of $n$, and $\mathbf{A} : C\!D^{m} \to C\!D$ is an aggregation function that takes a set of size $m\in \mathbb{N}^{*}$ of importance measures in $C\!D$ (specified as $C\!D^{m}$) and returns an aggregation of those measures, where the aggregation also falls in the same range $C\!D$. \end{definition}

+Of course, humans are not always coherent when expressing value importance, nor are they always coherent in their behaviour (they might not always be aligned with the values they believe are essential).
+Nevertheless, we aim to design AI that is coherent in its reasoning over values, and hence the need for coherent taxonomies that support coherent value reasoning.
+We are interested in designing AI that can help analyse discrepancies between stated values and observed behaviour.

-The importance measures of some of the taxonomy nodes might either be provided manually by humans or learned from other sources, such as past interactions or experiences.
-A coherence mechanism is then needed to ensure importance measures are coherent within a taxonomy.
-Furthermore, propagation mechanisms could be constructed to calculate the importance of nodes that have not been provided, building on existing propagation mechanisms~\cite{OsmanSS10,LiquidPub}.
+The importance measures of some of the taxonomy nodes may be provided manually by humans, but can also be learned from other sources, such as past interactions or experiences.
+A coherence mechanism is then needed to ensure that the obtained importance measures are coherent within a taxonomy.
+Propagation mechanisms could be constructed to calculate the importance of nodes that have not been provided, building on existing propagation mechanisms~\cite{OsmanSS10,LiquidPub}.
 Any propagation mechanism must respect the coherence of value importance within the taxonomy.